William-Yeh/docker-behave/README.md

 ## Run with browser in headless mode

 This is the default mode.
+All are done within the Docker container.

 ## Run with desktop's browser